 From the rotary, walk West on K Street toward the waterfront.
 If you follow the waterfront park, we are located just on the other side of Key Bridge.

 The first monitoring station is upstream of the Key Bridge Boathouse.
 This is a good indication of water movement coming down to us.
 The second is a monitoring station right downstream of us at the Georgetown Waterfront Park.
-If the thick blue line of both stations is below the yellow the river is in a calm state.
-If one of the stations thick blue line in in the yellow then there is a risk and we will make a determination.
-If both stations’ thick blue line is in the yellow then we will be closed.
-There are other considerations as well.
+If the thick blue line of both stations is below the yellow, then the river is in a calm state.
+If one of the station’s thick blue lines is in the yellow, then there is a risk and we will make a determination of whether to open or not.
+If both stations’ thick blue line is in the yellow, then we will be closed.